 Business plans are also crucial because they contain solutions to the possible pitfalls of a company's decisions.
 If you ever come to a critical point in the way your business operates, you'll know what to do because you’ll have already outlined it as a possible problem.

-Last but not least, you should make a business plan to ensure that all the effort, time, and money you’re going to invest are worth the sacrifice.
+Last but not least, you should make a business plan to ensure you have a roadmap to follow with all of your business decisions.

-How to Write a Business Plan for Your Online Business, Step by Step
+How to Create a Business Plan for Your Online Business, Step by Step

 Now that you understand the meaning and importance of business plans, we’ll show you how to make one.
 A comprehensive, extensive plan includes the following elements: